nic-dgl104-winter-2022/class-textbook/ch1/Functional Programming & Platform Programming/README.md

   <p align='center'><img src = 'https://cdn.discordapp.com/attachments/910117718924099594/948954099339116564/unknown.png' width = "400"></p>
  <p align = "center"> Image from <a href="https://www.educative.io/edpresso/how-to-use-the-reduce-method-in-python">Educative.io</a></p>

+ The above image shows reduce() in its most basic form.
+It takes a function, a variable, and outputs a single value.

-  This use of reduce() simply adds and then returns the sum of all the values in the array.
+  The following use of reduce() simply adds and then returns the sum of all the values in the array.
   ```javascript
   //this is our initial value i.e. the starting point
   const initialValue = 0;